edgedb/edgedb/docs/datamodel/attributes.rst

 Schema Attributes
 =================

-*Schema attributes* are named values associated with schema items and are designed to hold arbitrary schema-level metadata.
+*Schema attributes* are named values associated with schema items and are designed to hold arbitrary schema-level metadata represented as a :eql:type:`str`.

-Every schema attribute is declared to have a specific :ref:`scalar type <ref_datamodel_scalar_types>` or a :ref:`collection type <ref_datamodel_collection_types>`.

 Definition